libreform/libreform/README.md

 - API has been camelCase'd
 - Actions and hooks have been renamed
 - Form submissions live in separate database tables now, each form gets a table.

+None of your existing code will work without modifications.

 ## Screenshots